 Supplements and Herbs for Patients With Hyperaldosteronism

-Magnesium is required for muscle relaxation and energy metabolism, with supplementation of 500-1,000 mg daily supporting heart contractility and vasodilation, helping to reduce blood pressure up to 5.6/2.8 mmHg.
-Magnesium deficiency can be caused by a diet lacking green leafy vegetables, nuts, and whole grains, as well as chronically elevated stress.Β
+Magnesium is required for muscle relaxation and energy metabolism, with supplementation of 500-1,000 mg daily potentially supporting heart contractility and vasodilation, which may help manage blood pressure.
+Magnesium deficiency can be caused by a diet lacking green leafy vegetables, nuts, and whole grains, as well as chronically elevated stress.

 Mind-Body Techniques for Patients With Hyperaldosteronism